evagabriela/WDI/curriculum/week-02/02-functions/README.md

 *   The keyword `function`.
 *   A descriptive name that refers to the function (this can be anything you want, as long as it's in camelCase).
-*   An optional list of parameters surrounded by parenthesis.
+*   An optional list of parameters surrounded by parentheses.

 ![](http://circuits-assets.generalassemb.ly/prod/asset/4535/Slide-9-Function-Declaration-New.svg)